 If you don't have buttermilk, you can make a buttermilk substitute with regular milk by following this recipe.

-This recipe calls for instant yeast, which can be added to the ingredients as normal.
 If you substitute active dry yeast then you'll need to heat the buttermilk to 120°F – 130°F before adding it to the ingredients.
-For more information on using active dry yeast refer to these simple yeast lessons.

 Basic Instructions